abbgrade/PsBuildTasks/Readme.md

 - The module will be build to the `publish` directory.
 - The documentation will be created in the `docs` directory.

+Add the following task to your `.build.ps1` file to create/update your build tasks.

 ```powershell
 task UpdateBuildTasks {
     Invoke-WebRequest `